apache/mxnet/example/distributed_training-horovod/README.md

 This basic installation is good for laptops and for getting to know Horovod.
 If you're installing Horovod on a server with GPUs, read the [Horovod on GPU](https://github.com/horovod/horovod/blob/master/docs/gpus.md) page.
 If you want to use Docker, read the [Horovod in Docker](https://github.com/horovod/horovod/blob/master/docs/docker.md) page.

+## Install Open MPI
+MPI is required to run distributed training with Horovod.
+Install [Open MPI](https://www.open-mpi.org/) or another MPI implementation.
+Steps to install Open MPI are listed [here](https://www.open-mpi.org/faq/?category=building#easy-build).

+**Note**: Open MPI 3.1.3 has an issue that may cause hangs.
+It is recommended to downgrade to Open MPI 3.1.2 or upgrade to Open MPI 4.0.0.

 # Usage